Michael von der Nonne: Background

 Michael von der Nonne was born on May 12, 1838 in the St. Petersburg Governorate.
-His father Johann Georg August Ernst von der Nonne (1798-1860) was a German nobleman originally from the city of Bodenwerder, Lower Saxony.
+His father, Johann Georg August Ernst von der Nonne (1798-1860) was a German nobleman originally from the city of Bodenwerder, Lower Saxony.
 His mother Anna (1810-1891) belonged to baronial family of von Tornau.

 Career

 On June 4, 1854, he entered military service as deputy chief of staff.
-In 1868 he moved to Yerevan.
+In 1868, he moved to Yerevan.
 1876-1909 was the chief architect of Yerevan.
 He is the author of a number of public and private construction projects, including the architect of the building of the Yerevan prison (built 1800, the prison has not survived), the Male gymnasium on Astafyevskaya (currently Abovyan street, built 1881), Iranian Consulate building (now on Republic Street), Male Gymnasium on Nazarovskaya (now - Amiryan Street), Profitable houses of Murtuzgulu Khan (built 1900), the Shustov Cognac Alcohol Production Plant (now Yerevan Ararat Brandy Factory, built 1907).

 He was promoted to be colonel on 20 June 1884.
-In 1895 he was awarded the Order of St. Vladimir and in 1897 - Order of St. Stanislav.
+In 1895, he was awarded the Order of St. Vladimir and in 1897 - Order of St. Stanislav.
 Later in 1898 he was elected to Yerevan City Duma, at the sametimehe was the Chairman of the Provincial Guardianship of Prisons Committee.

-He died on 12 April 1919 from senile marasmus and buried in Lutheran cemetery of Baku, Azerbaijan.
+He died on 12 April 1919 from senile marasmus and buried in the Lutheran cemetery of Baku, Azerbaijan.